baileyfcross/BCITResearchDatabase/README.md

 Key features

-- Read Excel files using the third row (row index 2) as column headers
+- Read Excel files using the third row (row index 2) as column headers.
+Can be changed in the code at pd.read_excel function.
 - Clean and normalize column names for SQL compatibility
 - Heuristic based inference of SQL column types
 - Chunked uploads to avoid large memory and query parameter issues